-The last column in \cref{fig:commutation-table} states a collection of equivalences known as the Structure Identity Principle (SIP) in HoTT/UF.
+The last column in \cref{fig:commutation-table} excerpts a collection of equivalences known as the Structure Identity Principle (SIP) in HoTT/UF~\cite{DBLP:books/daglib/0046165}.
 Concisely, it states that at every type $K$, equality is equivalent to observational equality~\cite{DBLP:conf/plpv/AltenkirchMS07}.
-The Bridge column of \cref{fig:commutation-table} shows an analogue Structure Relatedness Principle (SRP)~\cite{DBLP:journals/pacmpl/MuylderND24} which expresses equivalence of $K$'s Bridge type to the parametricity translation of $K$, i.e.\ the Bridge type former internalizes the parametricity translation for types \emph{up to SRP equivalences}.
-Finally parametricity of a term $k$ is the reflexivity bridge $\lambda (\_:\inti).\,k : \mathsf{Bridge}\,K\,k\,\ldots\,k$ mapped through the SRP equivalence at $K$.
-This is summarized in the slogan ``parametricity = every term is related with itself''.
+The Bridge column of \cref{fig:commutation-table} shows an analogous Structure Relatedness Principle (SRP)~\cite{DBLP:journals/pacmpl/MuylderND24} which expresses equivalence of $K$'s Bridge type to the parametricity translation of $K$, i.e.\ the Bridge type former internalizes the parametricity translation for types \emph{up to SRP equivalences}.
+Accordingly, in this setting the parametricity of a term $k$ is $k$'s reflexivity bridge $\lambda (\_:\inti).\,k : \mathsf{Bridge}\,K\,k\,\ldots\,k$ mapped through the SRP equivalence at $K$.